grafana/k6-docs/docs/sources/v0.49.x/using-k6/http-requests.md

 ---
 title: 'HTTP Requests'
-excerpt: 'Define the HTTP requests and methods you want to use. k6 adds tags to the requests, making it easier to filter results.
+description: 'Define the HTTP requests and methods you want to use. k6 adds tags to the requests, making it easier to filter results.
 You can customize tags as you wish.'
 weight: 01
 ---